tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 for values 29 and 30 (x25519 and x448) have been updated to also
 refer to this document.

+This document adds an entry in the TLS Alerts registry to add the value "ticket_invalid" with value TBD.

 In addition, this document defines two new registries that are maintained by IANA: